cvilsmeier/sqinn-go/README.md

 <https://github.com/cvilsmeier/sqinn/releases> and put it somewhere on
 your `$PATH`, or `%PATH%` on Windows.

-If you want to store the Sqinn binary in a non-PATH folder, you can do that.
-But then you must specify it when opening a Sqinn connection:
+If you want to store the Sqinn binary in a non-PATH folder, you must specify it when opening a Sqinn connection:

 ```go
     // take from environment...